Are you wanting to master flat lay photography?

 Experiment With Mess

 I do see the appeal to flat lays where everything is really organised and straight, but my personal taste when it comes to flat lays is when a bit more personality is injected into them.
-I think you can create something really beautiful when you more or less “chuck” it all together, pretty much to how it would look naturally on your desk – you know?
-I love to put my products down and then just randomly add props in around them at different angles, basically like an organised mess as you’d call it.
+I think you can create something really beautiful when you more or less “chuck” it all together.
+I love to put my products down and then just randomly add props in around them at different angles, basically an organised mess.
 I think too many people spend hours trying to create the perfect photo when the reality is, you could get there in 5 minutes by not trying so hard.
 Have a think about how long you spend putting a flat lay together and try and half that time by not staring at it until it’s perfect – focus more on throwing everything together within a few minutes and I think you’ll be surprised!

 Play With The Aperture

-Apertures come into play with flat lays and not just portrait or landscape photography.
+Apertures comes into play with flat lays and not just portrait or landscape photography.
 If you’re shooting with a camera then have a play about with the aperture on it.
 The larger the aperture (lower number) is, the more you’ll get blur from things that are standing up in the flat lay, like a vase of flowers for example.
-The photos in this post are a good example of that, it just adds something nice to a flat lay doesn’t it, rather than everything being in focus, I guess it injects a bit more creativity.
+The photos in this post are a good example of that, it just adds something nice to a flat lay doesn’t it, rather than everything being in focus.
 The lower the aperture (higher number) the more you’ll get everything in the frame in focus, this can be much better if you have things at different heights – say stacking some products on top of books for example and you want them to stay in focus with everything else rather than being blurred.
-It really depends on the kind of photo that you’re taking and want to create but never stick to auto settings – it’s boring!
+It really depends on the kind of photo that you’re taking and want to create but never stick to auto settings.

 It’s All About Balance

 Another important factor to a good flat lay is to balance it all out nicely, think about the size of the products compared to the props you use, let me think of an example… Let’s say, you’re photographing a book, it would look pretty unbalanced if the props you used were other books of the same size.
 However, if you added in some bookmarks that are a completely different size and shape, you’re giving the photo a nice balance.
-I don’t really know if I’m explaining this very well – maybe I should add in some examples.
-For me personally, it’s just important to keep a photo interesting.
 Another form of good balance is to surround a product equally, so don’t fill three corners of the photo and leave one empty.
-I mean, you can do what you want, but I feel like that leaves a photo feeling very off-balance.
-I know some people actually photoshop corners of their images that look a bit empty by cloning in some sequins etc.

-I am personally so over the trend of lots of sequins and ribbons in a flat lay, I still use them, just not as “in your face.”
 My style is something that’s developed over time and I’m sure will continue to develop over the years, but right now I like injecting a bit of my own personality into my flat lays.
 I’ll take things off my shelves in my room and use my everyday essentials such as my diary and my laptop as props, rather than having a big box of blog props that never see the light of day until I include them in my photos.
-I recently binned an absolute load of blog props and all I’ve kept back is things like my gold cutlery set, some fake specs, ribbons, and a small box of gold stationary bits and sequins.
-I don’t even use any of them that often either so I’ll probably eventually even get rid of half of the little that I have left.
-I find I mostly use ribbons & sequins for things like Christmas content, gift guides, etc, more than my actual day to day content.
-I’m not saying that anyone has to follow in my footsteps but it’s just an example of how you should think about the props you use and if you feel that they represent you and your personality well.
-Food for thought!
+I find I mostly use a box of props such as ribbons & sequins for things like Christmas content, gift guides, etc, more than my actual day to day content.

 Lighting Has A Huge Impact